textX/textX/docs/model.md

 ### `get_location(obj)`

-Returns the location of the textX model object in the form of a dict with `line/col/filename` keys.
+Returns the location of the textX model object in the form of a dict with `line/col/nchar/filename` keys. `nchar` is a substring length of the `obj` in the input string.
 Filename can be `None` if the model is loaded from a string.
 Return value is convenient for use in TextX exceptions (e.g. `raise TextXSemanticError('Some message', **get_location(model_obj))`)

 ### `textx_isinstance(obj, cls)`